TL;DR

-As an FCA-authorised expert with over 800,000 policies arranged, WeCovr provides critical insight into the UK motor insurance landscape.
+As an insurance intermediary with over 1,000,000 policies arranged, WeCovr provides critical insight into the UK motor insurance landscape.
 This article unpacks startling new 2025 data revealing the hidden financial risks on Britain's roads and explains how the right motor policy is your most important financial defence.

 The familiar hum of the engine, the freedom of the open road – these are cherished aspects of driving in the UK.
 Yet, a groundbreaking 2025 report reveals a stark financial reality lurking beneath the surface.
 New analysis, drawing on data from the Association of British Insurers (ABI) and the Office for National Statistics (ONS), indicates that more than half of all UK drivers (54%) will experience at least one significant, insurance-impacting incident during their driving lifetime.